Introduction to Law and Regulatory Framework

-You'll also have the option to take an industrial placement year between years two and three.
-Although you will be responsible for securing your own placement, we will assign you a placement tutor to monitor your progress and assess your final placement report.
+Industry placements are a great opportunity to get some hands-on experience and make those early career connections.
+On this course, you'll have the option to take an industry placement between years two and three.
+Although you’ll be responsible for securing your placement, our tutors will support you, monitor your progress and assess your final placement report.

 You will be introduced to English Law and relevant statutory requirements for studying for vocational qualifications in the construction and property professions.
 The module also introduces you to the workings of the English legal system, to the law relating to contracts and to the regulatory framework affecting the use, management and development of land, in particular, planning, building control and the CDM regulations.

 You will gain the necessary knowledge and skills to describe, explain, evaluate, compare and apply building construction techniques and materials used in typical low-rise, domestic type buildings, with a focus on contemporary construction techniques.
 You will develop a systematic understanding of the sustainable practices involved in building construction.

 You will explore the role of the quantity surveyor in the contemporary construction industry.
 You will learn to quantify basic domestic building construction work, using industry measurement guidelines and principles.
 You will also learn to estimate and prepare bills for domestic building construction, understand the tendering processes and apply ICT to quantity surveying practice.

 Quantity Surveying Discipline Project 1

 This project is an opportunity to develop investigation skills using case studies.
 You will develop an awareness of the key quantity surveying skills used in a real world/problem based scenario.
 The module will encourage you to develop self-discipline, personal planning/organisation and reflection, whilst also developing your communication and personal skills.